mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

 ### Running

-You can follow the instructions of either [the simulation deployment section](../getting-started/quick-start.md) or [the deploy-on-hardware section](../getting-started/deploy-on-hardware.md) depending on your build mode.
+You can use these images by following the instructions of either the [deploy on premise guide](../../deploy-on-premise.md) or the [cloud deployment guide](../../cloud-deployment.md)

 ## Without docker

 ### Build process

-Make sure to follow [setting-up-your-dev-environment.md](setting-up-your-dev-environment.md "mention") first to set up your environment and install the build dependencies.
+Make sure to [set up a dev environment](../setting-up-your-dev-environment.md "mention") to easily install the build dependencies.

 === "Software mode"